flaree/flaree/README.md

  DCU Student - CASE

 ### Projects
-I work on various projects in my spare tim, mostly relating to Red-DiscordBot and my public bot [Pikachu](https://www.pikabot.xyz/ "Pikachu's Site").
+I work on various projects in my spare time.
+These projects are mostly relating to Red-DiscordBot and my public bot [Pikachu](https://www.pikabot.xyz/ "Pikachu's Site").
 My main projects are listed as so:

 - flare-cogs - Various cogs for Red-DiscordBot
 - pokecord-red - Pokecord rewrite for Red-DiscordBot